freedomofpress/securedrop-docs/docs/admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SecureDrop will update and reboot once per day.
 However, once a SecureDrop
-update `is announced`_ , you can opt to fetch the update immediately.
-Depending
+update `is announced`_, you can opt to fetch the update immediately.
-on the nature of the update (e.g., if the ``tor`` package is upgraded and you are
-using SSH-over-Tor), your SSH connection may be interrupted, and you
-may have to reconnect to see the full output.

 .. important::